openebs/openebs/README.md

 <BR>

-All **LEGACY** Data-Engines will me tagged as DEPRECATED and will be moved to ARCHIVE status by June 2024.
+All **LEGACY** Data-Engines will be tagged as DEPRECATED and will be moved to ARCHIVE status by June 2024.
 These Data-Engines are:
   - Jiva  - Users should migrate to MayaStor Data-Engine
   - cStor - Users should migrate to MayaStor Data-Engine
   - NFS Provisioner  - Deprecated.
 No RWX services or features will be supported